lowriech/BioCLIP-Flickr/README.md

 Rendering the documents in `notebooks/` should be automated by the last pipeline script (e.g., `pipeline/10_render_notebooks.R`).
 For Jupyter notebooks, render them to HTML using `nbconvert`: `jupyter nbconvert --to html notebooks/your_notebook.ipynb`.
 For Quarto documents, use `quarto render notebooks/your_notebook.qmd --to html`.

 `paper/` contains a manuscript describing your use case.
 It should preferably be in Markdown or a literate programming script.

-## AI-specific considerations

-* Test/train splits need to be recorded for reproducibility in `output/model/train` and `output/model/test`.
-If you use multiple models, rename the model directory accordingly e.g. `output/model-cnn/train`, `output/model-cnn/test`, `output/model-svm/train`, `output/model-svm/test`.